gmc-code/PC-microbit-micropython/docs/lessons2/gestures.rst

             .. tab-item:: Q3

-                Keeping the modifications, modify the code further to raise the count by 2 when the B button is pressed.
+                Keeping the modifications, modify the code further to raise the count by 2 when the B-button is pressed.

                 .. code-block:: python